Google AdsApril 2026 · 8 min read

 Factor Standard Search Performance Max

-Keyword control Full — you choose every keyword None — algorithm decides what queries to match
+Keyword control Full control over keyword targeting Google decides which queries to match

 When Performance Max actually works